CPU Virtualization In IT Governance

 Industry Standards to Follow

-• ISO/IEC 38500: This standard provides guidelines for effective IT governance, including the management of virtualized environments.
+• ISO/IEC 20000: Guidelines for IT service management in virtualized environments.

-• NIST SP 800-125: Offers best practices for the security and management of virtualized systems.
+• NIST SP 800-125: Recommendations for securing virtualized systems.

 Future trends in cpu virtualization